ai-cfia/fertiscan-backend/README.md

 ## API Endpoints

-- `POST /upload`: Upload an image to be analyzed.
-- `GET /analyze`: Analyze the uploaded image and returns the form.
+- `POST /analyze`: Analyze the images and returns the form.